Babu Baral

 Ayub Akhtar (ایوب اختر), better known by his stage name Babu Baral (ببو برال), was a Pakistani stage actor, comedian, singer, theatre director and playwright.

 He was particularly known for his mimicry, especially of famous singers.

 Personal life

-Babu Baral was born Ayub Akhtar in Ghakar Mandi, Wazirabad, Punjab, Pakistan during 1964.
+Babu Baral was born Ayub Akhtar in Ghakar Mandi, Wazirabad, Punjab, Pakistan in 1964.

 He had four children, two daughters and two sons.

-After Baral's death his family struggled financially, pushing his elder daughter Tabeer to take up stage performances at the age of 17.

-His eldest son is handicapped whereas his second son has cerebral difficulties.
+His eldest son Nabeel is handicapped, and his second son Gulzar Ahmed has intellectual disabilities and difficulties.

 Career

 Stage actor

-Babu was originally a resident of Ghakar Mandi who ventured into theatre in 1982.
-After working in theater in Gujranwala city for some time, Babu moved to Lahore and soon took over the city's theatre circuit, thanks to his talent and hard work.
+Babu ventured into theatre in 1982, initially working in Gujranwala city.
+After some time, Babu moved to Lahore and soon took over the city's theatre circuit, thanks to his talent and hard work.